danielmapar/LinuxCommandLine/README.md

 ## LS Options

 ```
+ls = List files by alphabetic order

 ls -i = This will list the index node number of each file

-ls -a = This will show all the files in your current directory, including hidden files
+ls -a = This will show all the files (-a == all files) in your current directory, including hidden files

 ls -l = Long listing of all files in the directory and some important information.

 ls -t = Sort files by modification date

-ls -r = List the files in reverse fashion
+ls -r = List the files in reverse fashion (in this case reverse based on alphabetic order)

+ls -rt OR ls -r -t = List the file in reverse fashion (in this case reverse based on modification date)

 ls -li = Long listing + show inode ids